qpv-research-group/solcore5/docs/source/Examples/substrate_example.rst

 	# Now we consider the thin solar cell without substrate again but ask Solcore to suppress back reflections.
 We must also
 	# ask Solcore to recalculate the absorption, otherwise it will just use the results calculated above which are already
 	# in the thin_GaAs object
-	# What no_back_reflexion = True actually does is add a highly absorbing layer based on the final layer in the stack so that
+	# What no_back_reflection = True actually does is add a highly absorbing layer based on the final layer in the stack so that
 	# nothing is reflected.

-	solar_cell_solver(thin_GaAs, 'optics', user_options={'wavelength': wl, 'optics_method': 'TMM', 'no_back_reflexion': True,
+	solar_cell_solver(thin_GaAs, 'optics', user_options={'wavelength': wl, 'optics_method': 'TMM', 'no_back_reflection': True,
 														 'recalculate_absorption': True})

 	plt.plot(wl * 1e9,  thin_GaAs[0].layer_absorption, '--')